karldyson/draft-dyson-primary-zonefile-initialisation/draft-dyson-primary-zonefile-initialisation.md

 ## General Behaviour {#generalBehaviourSection}

-Some of the parameters specified in the initialisation properties contain hostnames, for example in the NS records and in the SOA.
+Some of the parameters specified in the initialisation properties contain domain-name values as defined in {{RFC1035}} Section 3.3, for example in the NS records and in the SOA.
 These will be used to specify values in the corresponding resource records in the member zone's file.
-The hostnames MUST be fully qualified in the parameter specification in the property.
+The domain-name values MUST be fully qualified in the parameter specification in the property.
 A terminal @ label MUST be substituted by the member zone name at the point of zone file creation.

 # Security Considerations